-- AK/AS/SC/MATH 1300 3.0; AK/AS/SC/MATH 1310 3.0; SC/ CHEM 1000 3.0 and SC/CHEM 1001 3.0; SC/PHYS 1010 6.0 or SC/PHYS 1410 6.0; SC/BIOL 1010 6.0; AK/STS 1010 6.0; AK/ STS 2010 6.0; - 18 credits in Science and Technology Studies at the 3000 level; - at least 18 credits in two other areas of science.
-Additional science courses will be taken in the Faculty of Pure and Applied Science, or, by petition, in science-related departments of Atkinson.
-Please note: All science courses (SC) are offered by the Faculty of Pure and Applied Science.
-General Certificates Professional Ethics Coordinator: Samuel B. Mallin Ethical issues are becoming increasingly central to almost all areas of professional and public life.
+48 credits in science and technology studies, including AK/STS 1010 6.0, AK/STS 2010 6.0, 18 credits at the 4000 level, plus 18 additional credits.
+General Certificates Professional Ethics Contact: Samuel B. Mallin Ethical issues are becoming increasingly central to almost all areas of professional and public life.
 As work becomes faster, more technologically and bureaucratically complex, and evermore economically productive, ethical issues increase in difficulty and seriousness.
 As a result, the demand for people with qualifications in professional ethics is growing in all sectors.
 Our especially large range of courses in the area of professional ethics concentrates on real situations and case studies.
 Almost all of these courses are crosslisted with the relevant professional department or discipline.
 By taking a number of these courses, students encounter many different concrete ethical issues and learn a variety of perspectives and methodologies for dealing with them.
 Our style of professional ethics recognizes the diversity of values, traditions and points of view that are brought to bear today on actual current ethical problems.
 Nonetheless, these courses constantly attempt to integrate this situational approach by means of a search for generally applicable methodologies and ways of theorizing such issues.
 The certificate therefore gives students a wide range of experience and methodologies for understanding institutional practices that deal with ethical issues in the public and private sectors.
 They develop capacities to flexibly adapt this knowledge to different institutions and unforeseen ethical problems in such areas as education, business, health, media, government, law, social work, politics and personal life.
 Because the resolution of concrete ethical issues needs a creative response to the particularities of unforeseen situations, practice on cases in a number of different institutions and professions helps one to prepare for dealing with problems in one's own.
 The Certificate in Professional Ethics is based in Atkinson's School of Analytic Studies and Information Technology.
 It is a direct entry program that is available to any students admitted to Atkinson or the University.
-Students wishing to enrol or make inquiries should contact Atkinson's School of Analytic Studies and Information Technology, 527 Atkinson, 416-736-5232, fax 416-736-5188, e-mail akphil@yorku.ca.
-The requirements for the Certificate are as follows: Requirements: 24 credits including:
+Students wishing to enrol or make inquiries should contact Atkinson's School of Analytic Studies and Information Technology, 527 Atkinson, 416-736-5232, Fax 416-736-5188, e-mail: akphil@yorku.ca.
+The requirements for the certificate are as follows: Requirements: 24 credits including: